ysl2/distant.nvim/README.md

 ## Notice

-This plugin conflict with `jbgutierrez/vim-better-comments`.
+This plugin conflicts with `jbgutierrez/vim-better-comments`.

 ---